awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-billingconductor-customlineitem.md

 # AWS::BillingConductor::CustomLineItem<a name="aws-resource-billingconductor-customlineitem"></a>

- Creates a custom line item that can be used to create a one\-time fixed charge that can be applied to a single billing group for the current or previous billing period\.
-The one\-time fixed charge is either a fee or discount\.
+ Creates a custom line item that can be used to create a one\-time or recurring, fixed or percentage\-based charge that you can apply to a single billing group\.
+You can apply custom line items to the current or previous billing period\.
+You can create either a fee or a discount custom line item\.

 ## Syntax<a name="aws-resource-billingconductor-customlineitem-syntax"></a>